Qsalman/reading-nots/README.md

  * Today we learned the language called MarkDown :
  1. The important diffrance about markdown is that its coding language thats using symbols to define the code.
  2. there are many symbols used in MarkDown.
- 3.its an eaiser codeing language than HTML but has less control the HTML .
+ 3. its an eaiser codeing language than HTML but has less control the HTML .

 # Markdown